-When you arrive at The Royal Marsden, please report to Endoscopy Reception (ground floor Granard House Wing, Chelsea).
+When you arrive at The Royal Marsden, please make your way to Endoscopy Reception (ground floor, Granard House Wing, Chelsea).
 If you need wheelchair access, please enter the hospital by the Wallace Wing entrance on Dovehouse Street.
+On arrival, a nurse will take you to the admission area.
+As we have limited space in the department, only one escort or relative will be able to come into the admission area.